-Luxury Hotels in Rome: There are some amazing 5-star luxury hotels and here are two of the best-rated luxury hotels in Rome.
-St. Regis is one of the few hotel chains that also have a property in Rome – the hotel is popular because of its central location (it is within walking distance to Rome attractions like the Spanish Steps etc.).
+Luxury Hotels: There are some amazing 5-star luxury hotels, and here are two of the best-rated luxury hotels in Rome.
+St. Regis is one of the few hotel chains with a property in Rome – the hotel is popular because of its central location (it is within walking distance to Rome attractions like the Spanish Steps, etc.).
 Click here to find out more and get the best rates.

-Mid-Range Hotels in Rome: Here is a 3-star hotel that is popular – find out more about the Suites Farness Design Hotel.
+Mid-Range Hotels: Here is a popular 3-star hotel – find out more about the Suites Farness Design Hotel.

 Budget Hotels: Here are a few budget hotels that might be the perfect choice for you:

-We were a group of three and were looking for a big room with three beds – we were really, really happy with our hotel.
-It was not spectacular but the location was good and so was the value for money.
+We were a group of three, and we were looking for a big room with three beds – we were really, really happy with our hotel.
+It was not spectacular, but the location was good, and so was the value for money.
 St. Peter Bed in Rome here

-So, now it´s time to talk about the main tourist attractions to visit in Rome in 2 days.
+So, now it´s time to talk about the main tourist attractions to visit in Rome.

 While Rome is busy at any time of the year, wintertime has the least crowds.
-While spring and fall are also good to visit, winter also means lower accommodation costs and shorter lines (standing in lines might play a big role when visiting Rome) – Rome it is a perfect winter destination.
-These activities can all be done at any time of the year – but I guess, winter might be the best idea.
+While spring and fall are also good to visit, winter also means lower accommodation costs and shorter lines (standing in lines might play a big role when visiting Rome) – Rome is a perfect winter destination.
+These activities can all be done at any time of the year – but I guess winter, fall, or spring might be the best time to visit.

 DAY 1 IN ROME

-Start your 2 days in Rome itinerary with a trip to the Colosseum…
+Start your day with a trip to the Colosseum…

 Learn About Rome´s History at the Colosseum – Around 9 am

-Of course, the Colosseum is one of the main tourist attractions in Rome and a must-see for 2 days in Rome.
+The Colosseum is one of the main tourist attractions and a must-see for 2 days in Rome.
 It is even a great place if you visit Rome with kids.

 Considering that it‘s almost 2,000 years old, it has probably been a fascination since the beginning.
 However, there is a cruel and tragic history behind it, as the Colosseum used to be a venue for gladiator fights.
-But despite its bloody history, it is a very impressive place to see in Rome.
+But despite its bloody history, it is an awe-inspiring place to see in Rome.

 The architecture is one of the most distinctive in any European capital.
 While looking at it from a distance is nice, you should get a ticket and explore the inside – keep in mind that it is one of the main Rome attractions, so there will be tons of other tourists visiting as well.

-So, buying an online ticket in advance is a good option to avoid the line (as this one includes “skip the lines” already)..
-We got extra audioguides (and my cousin was able to answer all my additional questions) and learned about its history in a nutshell.
+So, buying an online ticket in advance is a good option to avoid the line (as this includes “skip the lines” already).
+We got extra audioguides (and my cousin answered all my additional questions) and learned about its history in a nutshell.
 If you don’t have such an awesome cousin, you could book guided tours in advance.

 Stroll the Roman Forum and Palatine Hill – Around 11 am

-The Roman Forum and Palatine Hill used to be the center of public life during the Roman Empire and include a lot of Ancient Rome´s most important structures.
+The Roman Forum and Palatine Hill used to be the center of public life during the Roman Empire and included many of Ancient Rome´s most important structures.
 The remains paint a picture of how important this place used to be, and if you have a good imagination, you can picture what life was like in Ancient Rome.

 Monumento Nazionale a Vittorio Emanuele II – Around 2 pm

-This building has become one of my favorite sights and is….another top place to visit in 2 days in Rome.
+This building has become one of my favorite sights and is….another top place to visit.
 Its symmetry is astonishing.
 Though I haven’t seen it in many top 10 lists for Rome, it has made it on my list.
-We did not visit the museum inside, but instead, climbed some of the stairs and enjoyed the great views from there.
+We did not visit the museum inside but instead climbed some of the stairs and enjoyed the great views from there.
 You can take a lift and get to the very top (which we didn‘t due to a lack of time).

-Apparently, the building was considered to be very ugly by the Romans and is often compared to a wedding cake because of its structure (that is what I was told by the audioguide of my hop-on and hop-bus tour), and though I don’t like wedding cakes much, I loved this building.
+Apparently, the building was considered very ugly by the Romans and is often compared to a wedding cake because of its structure (that is what the audio guide told me of my hop-on and hop-bus tour).
+Though I don’t like wedding cakes much, I loved this building.

-It was created as a monument for the first king of united Italy (completed in 1925) and is probably one of the most modern-looking buildings in Rome (yes, I seriously did not see many new buildings, so I have perceived this 100-year-old building as modern!).
+It was created as a monument for the first king of united Italy (completed in 1925) and is probably one of Rome’s most modern-looking buildings.
+Yes, I seriously did not see many new buildings, so I perceived this 100-year-old building as modern!.

-From there, you could visit the Pantheon, which is quite close and another main attraction to visit in 2 days in Rome.
+From there, you could visit the Pantheon, which is quite close and another main attraction to visit.
 Honestly, I was not too impressed.
-Maybe, I was in a bad mood when I entered because, just a few seconds before, my ice cream fell and I was sad over the waste of my valuable, delicious Italian gelato).
+Maybe, I was in a bad mood when I entered because, just a few seconds before, my ice cream fell, and I was sad over the waste of my valuable, delicious Italian gelato).

 However, you could add it to your list, but it did not make it on my top 10.